Applications controlled by interfacial rheology, including

 The KSV NIMA ISR can be equipped with either a KSV NIMA Langmuir Trough (or Liquid-Liquid Trough) for simultaneous control of the film packing density or a Low Volume Measurement cell to work with small interfacial areas and reduced subphase volumes.

 Both systems enable surface pressure measurement thanks to the integrated highly sensitive Wilhelmy balance.
 The Langmuir Trough and the Low Volume Measurement Cell are divided into an upper and lower compartment, which can be used to study film viscoelasticity at the liquid-air or liquid-liquid interface.

-All the ISR systems have designed hardware solutions for easy injection of the chemicals to enable real-time chemical interactions studies.
-For example, the low volume cell has two injection ports on each end of the cell to enable easy injection of materials (e.g. proteins, enzymes) in the subphase and allow gradual subphase exchange while measuring.
+All the ISR systems have hardware solutions designed for easy injection of the chemicals to enable real-time chemical interactions studies.
+For example, the low volume cell has two injection ports at each end of the cell to enable easy injection of materials (e.g. proteins, enzymes) in the subphase and to allow gradual subphase exchange while measuring.

 Graph 3 demonstrates the capability to observe a phase transition in eicosanol by measuring changes in the viscoelastic behavior as a function of surface pressure.
 The purple crosses show the viscous modulus (surface loss, G’’) that reaches a maximum value at a surface pressure of 5mN/m while nothing is visible on the surface pressure isotherm.
 The blue crosses show the elastic modulus (surface storage, G’).
 Both G’ and G’’reach a constant value when the surface pressure reaches approximately 15 mN/m.
 The value corresponds to a phase transition in the packing of the eicosanol monolayer from tilted liquid to a non-tilted liquid phase.
 After the phase transition value is reached the film retains some viscous properties while the elasticity is practically zero.